 I heard the government is providing a financial incentive to homeowners through HAMP.
 Is that true?

-Yes.
-Homeowners who receive a modification on their primary residence and make timely payments on their modified loans receive incentive payments.
+According to the Department of Housing and Urban Development, homeowners who receive a modification on their primary residence and make timely payments on their modified loans receive incentive payments.
 For every month you make a payment on time, you will accrue an incentive that reduces the principal balance on your loan.
 If your loan ceases to be in good standing (three monthly payments are due and unpaid on the last day of the third month), no further payments will be paid, including accrued but unpaid amounts.
 The incentive will be applied directly to your loan balance annually – up to $1,000 each year – and over five years the total principal reduction could add up to $5,000.
 This contribution by the Treasury is designed to help you build equity faster.

 Could I end up with a balloon payment through HAMP?